Mass conservation analysis of extrusion-based 3D printing simulations based on the level-set method: Results

 \subsection{Mass conservation analysis for different conditions}

-To conclude with the numerical analysis, we used the best level set parameters found in the previous subsections ($\gamma = 0.005\,\text{m/s},\ \epsilon = 0.0276\,\text{mm}$) to evaluate the precision of the simulations for different nozzle-to-bed distances ($\Delta Z$) and nozzle speeds ($\bar{v}_x$).
-The reference areas were scaled according to the ratio $\bar{v}_x / v_p$ and the results are summarized in Table VI.
+To conclude with the numerical analysis of single layer printing, we used the best level-set parameters found in the previous subsections ($\gamma = 0.005\,\text{m/s},\ \epsilon = 0.0276\,\text{mm}$) to evaluate the precision of the simulations for different nozzle-to-bed distances ($\Delta Z$) and printing speeds ($\bar{v}_x$).
+The reference areas were scaled according to the ratio $\bar{v}_x / v_p$ and the results are summarized in Table 7.

-We see that independently of the printing parameters, the errors are very small.
-In Figures 5 to 7, we present the cross-sectional areas obtained for these simulations.
+We see that independently of the printing parameters, the errors ($\Delta A$) are very low.
+In Figure 6, we present the cross-sectional areas obtained for these simulations.
 Although the reference areas $A_f$ did not change with $\Delta Z / D$, the major axis of the strand shrank when the nozzle-to-bed distance was increased.
 We also observed that the qualitative behavior of the results was good compared to the experimental results given in \cite{2_serdeczny_experimental_2018}.

-In Table VII, we present the aspect ratio $W/H$ obtained in this work and the values reported in \cite{2_serdeczny_experimental_2018}.
+In Table 8, we present the aspect ratio $W/H$ obtained in this work and the values reported in \cite{2_serdeczny_experimental_2018}.
 There is a good agreement between the simulated (Sim) and experimental (Exp) data in \cite{2_serdeczny_experimental_2018} and the results obtained in this work for almost all the conditions evaluated.
 Furthermore, the shapes of the areas seem to match the experimental results more accurately than the areas simulated in \cite{2_serdeczny_experimental_2018}.